Theodore J. Howard: Reverend would 'stop on a dime to pray with someone'

-Theodore J. Howard: Pastor of St. Mark's Parish in Shoreham, loved the Mets
+Theodore J. Howard: Pastor of St. Mark's Parish in Shoreham who loved the Mets

-In 1969 the Mets won their first World Series and celebratory fans — including Howard — took to the field, pulling up blades of grass to hold onto as a keepsake.
-Later, when Howard was stationed at the new parish St. Gerard Majella in Port Jefferson Station, he saw an opportunity to merge his two passions.
+In 1969, the Mets won their first World Series and celebratory fans — including Howard — took to the field, pulling up grass to hold onto as a keepsake.
+Later, when Howard was stationed at the new parish of St. Gerard Majella in Port Jefferson Station, he saw an opportunity to merge his two passions.

 “It was a new rectory and they didn’t have any grass, so he took the grass and sod from Shea Stadium and put it on the front lawn of the rectory,” said Howard’s brother, Jim, of Williston Park.

-He began his ministry as an associate pastor of St. Dominic in Oyster Bay, later serving at St. Gerard Majella and St. Joseph's in Ronkonkoma.
+He began his ministry as an associate pastor of St. Dominic in Oyster Bay, later serving at St. Gerard Majella and St. Joseph's Church in Ronkonkoma before heading to Shoreham.

 Howard was the kind of pastor who would “stop on a dime to pray with someone” and ordered boxes of cards featuring a smiling Jesus to give to everyone he met, said Eileen Morello, a St. Mark’s congregant.